Webinar Scale Your Shopify Success: Customer Service Integration for High-Growth Stores. Tuesday, July 8th, 10:00 AM ET SIGN UP NOW arrow-yellow-color

 In the network-based strategy, a company uses a network system to store and share information.
 One or more platforms can be used to access the information from different locations.
 Interconnected systems and technologies are used to communicate over the internet.

-Centralized strategy
+Centralized knowledge strategy

 A centralized strategy combines all resources in one place.
 It involves a centralized knowledge base that can either be a physical library or a digital archive.
 Such a strategy allows for consistency and accuracy of knowledge.